Gitiauxx/AdversarialDeepLearning/index.md

 **Why does it matter?**
-The lack of robustness to small perturbation is seen as a sign that neural networks do not learn the true data manifold and
+The lack of robustness to small perturbation is seen as a sign that neural networks do not learn the true data manifold.
+Moreover, adversarial attacker could use that weakness to generate visually undetectable input perturbations that lead to a misclassified outputs.
+Such attacks could have dramatic consequences when applied to system with safety or security concerns.
+Think of how problematic it would be if an attacker can

+the possibility
+to

 Adversarial examples are input to trick the neural network.
 Changes are imperceptible to human perception.